This castle situated about

 other houses inhabited by Britons."

-returned to the city he insisted that it should not be defended and
+when Lundy returned to the city he insisted that it should not be defended and

 many took the same view.
 It was decided to bargain with the Jacobite

 generals about surrender terms.
-A delegation for the purpose was sent to St Johnston
+A delegation for the purpose was sent to

-not those of the O Donnell fortress as it is commonly supposed, that remain to
+of the latter, not those of the O Donnell fortress as it is commonly supposed,

-this castle of the Abercorns was beginning to show signs of wear.
+was evident this castle of the Abercorns was beginning to show signs of wear.

-In a letter dated 28th August 1745 from John McClintock of Strabane to the Earl of
+In a letter dated 28th August 1745 from John McClintock of Strabane to the Earl

 greatly out of repair and John Crawford who is tenant for it refused to repair

 it.
 I don't think he is in a condition to repair the castle or to keep it